rahul4732saini/fise/README.md

 **FiSE** offers two broad categories of operations, namely **Search** and **Delete**.
 These operations can be performed on files, file contents, and directories, with the exception for file contents for the Delete operation.

-For a deeper insight, please refer to the documentation listed under [Getting Started](./doc/getting-started.md).
+For a deeper insight, please refer to the [Documentation](./doc/getting-started.md).

 ### Query Syntax Breakdown